TotalyEnglizLitrate/tuinty-forpy-eight/readme.md

 3. Infinite fun, at your terminal!

+## Customizing Colour Scheme

+1. Background
+    add the rgb values of the background colour you want along with the 2048 command e.g 2048 -bg[\--background] 0 0 0
+    it is optional and defaults to (143, 0, 255)

+2. Background Opacity
+    supply the opacity as a float between 0 and 1 e.g 2048 -op[\--opacity] 0.2
+    it is optional and defaults to 0.13

+3. Tile colour
+    add the rgb values of the tile colour you want along with the 2048 command e.g 2048 -bg[\--background] 0 0 0
+    it is optional and defaults to (237, 115, 115)

+    The above arguments can be used in combination

 ## How to

 - For instructions on how to play, bring up the help screen by pressing "?" or the F1 key when in the game